-Recycling tires at their end-of-life is important, but lengthening their life so that fewer are used is essential.
-Tire manufacturers are making progress: since 1981 the average tire life has gone up 56% (from 46,000 kms to over 72,000 kms) and average tire rolling resistance has decreased by more than 25%, simply by making the tires lighter and stronger.
-Manufacturers also recognize the need to balance environmental concerns with tire safety and customer satisfaction.
-TSBC continues to work in partnership with The Rubber Association of Canada and Natural Resources Canada in their annual Be Tire Smart Campaign which focuses on educating the motoring public of the benefits of proper tire inflation and maintenance.
+Recycling tires at their end-of-life is important.
+But lengthening their life so that fewer are used is essential and is an area where both the motorist and industry can play a part.
+Tire manufacturers are making progress with the introduction of innovative tire lines specifically designed and constructed for low rolling resistance, which significantly increases the life of a tire.
+Motorists can also play their part by ensuring tires are properly inflated and maintained.
+TSBC continues to work in partnership with The Rubber Association of Canada in their annual Be Tire Smart Campaign which focuses on educating the motoring public of the benefits of proper tire inflation and maintenance.
+For example TSBC participated in several TV and radio interviews during Be Tire Smart Week as well as gave away tire pressure gauges at all its public events, including tire round ups and tradeshows.